xitop/edzed/docs/advanced.rst

   - ``None``, if the input is a single input
   - the number of inputs in a group, if the input is a group

-.. method:: edzed.CBlock.input_signature() -> dict
+.. method:: CBlock.input_signature() -> dict

   Return the input signature.
-The data is available only after the simulation start.
+The data is available after connecting the inputs with :meth:`CBlock.connect`.

+  An :exc:`EdzedInvalidState` is raised when called before connecting the inputs.

-.. method:: edzed.CBlock.check_signature(esig: Mapping) -> dict
+.. method:: CBlock.check_signature(esig: Mapping) -> dict

   Compare the expected signature *esig* with the actual one.

-  For a successful result items in the *esig* and items from :meth:`edzed.CBlock.input_signature` must match.
+  For a successful result items in the *esig* and items from :meth:`CBlock.input_signature` must match.

   If no problems are detected, the input signature data for possible further analysis is returned.